jbernadas/html-table-2-pdf-2-image/README.rst

 TABLE-2-PDF-2-IMAGE-CONVERTER
 ============

 Crawls and harvests links, then recursively looks for tables and cleans it of extra attributes then builds new Bootstrap ready tables.
+Also has a separate script for converting to HTML tables to PDF and another separate script for converting PDFs to images like JPG or PNG.

 Features: